trevorlee1999/phd_app_advice/README.md

-Link repository for PhD applications **advice**.
+This repository for PhD applications **advice** only.
 Other links are to be kept on the bookmarks bar directly.

 # General
 - [The ultimate advice link repository](https://github.com/shaily99/advice) - This is by shaily99 who made a much nicer compilation than what I can do here